 After all the documents are verified and signed, the lender makes the funds available.
 Some form of loans requires more steps.
 These include loans against property or business loans.

-Areas where a loan origination system can help
+Capabilities of a loan origination system

 Customer (borrower) management

-In any decision making, getting correct customer data is the first essential step.
+To ensure accurate decision making, getting correct customer data is the first essential step.
 For lenders, this can be quite an arduous task.
 The data collection involves a lot of paperwork with a high chance of inaccurate data getting into the system.
 Automated loan origination systems can help here with electronic forms.

 Loan origination systems have web-based interfaces that the customer can fill in.
 Often, more advanced platforms will also pre-fill some of the data for the customer, making it easier for them.
 These platforms also come with APIs that can help integrate them with other apps and services.

 Modern lending CRM software can help lenders understand the customers’ credit history in just a moment.
 With the appropriate permissions from the customer, the program can extract relevant data from the customers’ financial documents.
-The program can automatically inspect the documentations and create a spreadsheet.
+The program can automatically inspect the documentation and create a spreadsheet.
 Technologies such as machine learning and optical character recognition help extract the information.
 These technologies can help the lenders pre-screen a borrower and even provide credit decisions in minutes.

 In the loan approval process, automation helps with mining the data and simplifying the decision process.
 For many lenders, deciding to fund a loan by collating various documents is a difficult task.
 Not only does it allow human error to creep in, but it is also a slow process.
 For new customer relationships, this can create a negative impact.